Semi-discrete optimal transport techniques for the compressible semi-geostrophic equations

 \subsection{Summary of results}

 We denote by $\mathcal{\X}\subset\R^3$ the compact set representing the physical fluid domain, and by $\Y\subset \R^3$ the \emph{geostrophic domain} where the equations are defined after the change to geostrophic variables.
-For further details about the assumptions on the fluid and geostrophic domains see Section \ref{sec:not_and_assump}.
+Throughout this paper we assume that $\X$ and $\Y$ satisfy the assumptions stated in Section \ref{sec:not_and_assump}.

 To define the geostrophic energy of the system, consider an absolutely continuous probability measure $\sigma \in \Pac(\X)$.
 The measure $\sigma$ is a physical variable, representing the product of the fluid density and potential temperature.
 For a given probability measure $\alpha_t \in \Pn(\Y)$ representing the potential vorticity, let $\T({\sigma},\alpha_t)$ be the \emph{optimal transport cost} between ${\sigma}$ and $\alpha_t$, given below by \eqref{eq:opTr}, for the cost function $c:\X\times\Y\to\R$ given by equation \eqref{eq:cost}.
 The corresponding \emph{geostrophic energy} $\E({\sigma},\alpha_t)$ is given by